DDClark/thingsinc/README.md

 # thingsinc

-aupe.3 is taken from here http://www.apuebook.com/code3e.html
+Initial commit of aupe.3 is based on the code: http://www.apuebook.com/code3e.html